-There are three broad aims of the Fund: a) To incentivise positive recycling behaviours, through reinvestment of consequent landfill tax savings and put directly back into supporting those communities; b) To maximise the diversity of positive community impacts achieved by the fund, both in terms of geographic spread across the Borough and types of community support; c) To contribute to delivery of the target outcomes set out in the Borough’s Community Plan.
+There are three broad aims of the Fund: a) To incentivise positive recycling behaviours, through reinvestment of consequent landfill tax savings and put directly back into supporting those communities; b) To maximise the diversity of positive community impacts achieved by the fund, both in terms of geographic spread across the Borough and types of community support; c) To contribute to the delivery of the target outcomes set out in the Borough’s Community Plan.

 The following methodology was decided on: Individual projects within the fund spanned a range of internal Council projects - litter (litter picking packs and beach boards), waste (big belly bins), education (schools recycling, summer scheme projects, Forest Schools and CLEAR), village facelifts (minor works), home safety (for the vulnerable), local businesses (compostable packaging) and Refillution.

 As well as internal partnerships the Council also worked with other external stakeholders.
-Keep Northern Ireland Beautiful is an ongoing partner of the Council and through their eco schools project helps deliver on the educational side of this and through the Live Here Love Here Campaign.
+Keep Northern Ireland Beautiful is an ongoing partner of the Council and through their eco-schools project helps deliver on the educational side of this and through the Live Here Love Here Campaign.
 Projects were also developed with local schools, community groups, summer schemes, Citizen Sea and local businesses.

 The Recycling Community Investment Fund (RCIF) was created from the monetary savings achieved by diverting food from landfill.
 This funding was used to develop a package of unique initiatives aimed at proactively protecting and enhancing our natural environment, whilst addressing all three pillars of sustainability.

 Background research and potential projects came from a number of existing internal Council ideas and projects.
 Specific actions would address existing problems, eg cigarette butts - the Council purchased and installed 25 'ballot bins' at smoking hotspots across the Borough with the aim of reducing cigarette butt litter by 46%.
-Based on frequency of emptying these compared to standard bins it was concluded that these ballot bins were successful in reaching that targets.
+Based on the frequency of emptying these compared to standard bins it was concluded that these ballot bins were successful in reaching these targets.